Signing a Lease

 As part of the Off Campus Application process, all students are required to provide a final copy of their lease via email to email@example.com or through their form as part of the Off Campus Educational Process.
 In addition, it's important for OCCSL to know the names and phone numbers of all students with whom you will be residing at that address.
 Please do not include your social security number when submitting your lease to the Office of OCCSL.

 What should be included in a lease?

-Name, address and other contact details of the tenant and the landlord.
+- Name, address and other contact details of the tenant/s and the landlord.

-Strive for a one year lease with an option to renew.
-Leases longer than one year may commit you to a house or apartment that may become unsuitable for you as time goes by.
+- Strive for a one year lease with an option to renew.
+Leases longer than one year could commit you to a house or apartment that may become unsuitable for you as time goes by.